Midwest Road Trips

 Last stop at Fort Sill, the U.S. Army Field Artillery Museum and Park.
 Photo Credit: Catherine Parker

-I have two boys that love guns so while explore Lawton with kids, we walk through the U.S. Army Field Artillery Museum and Park.
-Apark filled with Howitzers (wheeled artillery gun) from around the world and a must-do for kids that love guns.
+We walked through the U.S. Army Field Artillery Museum and Park, which is located nearby.
+Filled with Howitzers (wheeled artillery guns) from around the world, it is a must-do for those who love guns.

 • To gain access to Fort Sill, visitors are required to obtain a daily visitor pass at the Fort Sill Visitor Control Center at T6701 Sheridan Road.